marckcm/AulaJava/trabalho/trabalho.md

 </h2>Para  visualisar:</h2>

-So importar no NetBeans
+So importar no NetBeans<br>
-Instalar a biblioteca do sqligth
+Instalar a biblioteca do sqligth<br>
-Rodar a criação do banco de dados
+Rodar a criação do banco de dados<br>
-Executar com o RUN do NetBeans
+Executar com o RUN do NetBeans<br>